nomomon/Kamernet-Puppeteer/README.md

 ![Kamernet Puppeteer banner](https://nomomon.github.io/images/kamernet-puppeteer.jpeg)

 # Kamernet Puppeteer
-In Netherlands universities are not obliged to provide housing for students.
-However, they do provide services through which students may find a room.
-But they are either fully booked, or not in good shape.
+Netherland universities do not provide accommodation, but help international students in their search.
+They provide services like SSH, funda, Paprius, ROOM, ...

 Kamernet is a platform where people can find home.
 When I began using it, I quickly understood that it is not me who chooses my home, but the home (landlord) chooses me.